kommaks/GNN-for-STS-forecasting/README.md

 # Application of Graph Neural Network to spatial time series forecasting problem

-This repository includes our works on Graph representation learning and its application on Cash Demand Prediction.

 The project is made for "Machine learning" course at Skoltech.
 The idea is to apply different Graph Convolutional Networks to Cash Demand problem and compare it to Prophet model.

 ## Requirements